There are two types of parsers in the system: the full SQL parser (a recursive descent parser), and the data format parser (a fast stream parser).

 NULL.
 For example, if at least one of the arguments of a comparison operation is

-NULL, the result of this operation will also be
+NULL, the result of this operation is also

 NULL.
 The same is true for multiplication, addition, and other operations.
 For more information, read the documentation for each operation.

-Functions are written like an identifier with a list of arguments (possibly empty) in brackets.
-In contrast to standard SQL, the brackets are required, even for an empty arguments list.
+Function calls are written like an identifier with a list of arguments (possibly empty) in round brackets.
+In contrast to standard SQL, the brackets are required, even for an empty argument list.
 Example:

 There are regular and aggregate functions (see the section “Aggregate functions”).
 Some aggregate functions can contain two lists of arguments in brackets.
 Example:

 quantile (0.9) (x).
 These aggregate functions are called “parametric” functions, and the arguments in the first list are called “parameters”.
 The syntax of aggregate functions without parameters is the same as for regular functions.

 Operators are converted to their corresponding functions during query parsing, taking their priority and associativity into account.

 For example, the expression

 1 + 2 * 3 + 4 is transformed to